 Outcome 5: Children are effective communicators

-The framework is used in our planning cycle to help show curriculum links in our play-based program and is used to inform our daily observations and the reporting process at the end of the year.
+The link below will take you to the framework used in our planning cycle which is used to inform our play-based program, daily observations and the reporting process at the end of the year.

 The National Quality Standard (NQS) sets a high national benchmark for early childhood education and care services in Australia

 Evatt Preschool takes part in the Fresh Tastes program which educates students about nutrition and health – like how to pack a healthy lunch box and how to grow and cook healthy food.